In this document you will find:

 Scottish Income Tax Rates and Bands

-Scottish income tax applies to non-savings and non-divdend income.
+Scottish income tax applies to non-savings and non-dividend income.
 Reforms to the Scottish tax system led to a new Advanced band of income tax coming into force from 6 April 2024, meaning the country moves further away from the set up in the rest of the UK.

-The new rates and thresholds from April 2024 look like this.
+The new rates and thresholds from April 2025 look like this.

 Tax rate | Income thresholds | |